part-os/core-python/README.md

 `Authorization`: `API-Token <api-token>`

-The SDK handles this for you when you this access token when instantiating your `PaperlessClient` object, as shown in the example below.
+The SDK handles this for you when you include this access token when instantiating your `PaperlessClient` object, as shown in the example below.
 We recommend structuring your application to read this from a configuration file.
 Your access token should never be committed to your version control system (like git).